-Nathan is based in Singapore.
-He has more than three decades of experience working in the highest levels of government, international organisations and the private sector.
+Pushpanathan Sundram (Nathan) is based in Singapore.
+He has over three decades of experience working in the highest levels of government, international organisations and the private sector.
 He has a vast stakeholders network covering government, international organisations, think tanks, academia and civil society across emerging Asia.
 He is sought after as a consultant, resource person and speaker on ASEAN and Asia matters.
-He assists multinational companies, small and medium enterprises and start-ups to navigate the legal, policy and regulatory space in ASEAN and Asia and address their market access barriers.
-Besides the corporate clients, he consults for ASEAN, UN and other international organisations and development agencies.
+He assists multinational companies, small and medium enterprises and start-ups in navigating the legal, policy and regulatory space in ASEAN and Asia and addresses their market access barriers.
+Besides corporate clients, he consults for ASEAN, UN and other international organisations and development agencies.

-He was instrumental in the development and implementation of the first AEC Blueprint and the first Master Plan on ASEAN Connectivity.
-He restructured the economic bureaus in the ASEAN Secretariat to establish an integrated AEC Department to effectively implement the AEC Blueprint.
-He introduced the concept of integration compliance surveillance and set up the ASEAN Integration Monitoring Office (AIMO) to undertake surveillance that assists ASEAN members to meet the targets and timelines set under the AEC Blueprint.
-He worked with the Secretaries-General of ASEAN to establish the Economic Research Institute for ASEAN and East Asia (ERIA) to support the think-thank work needed for ASEAn economic integration and East Asia finance and economic cooperation.
+He was instrumental in developing and implementing the first AEC Blueprint and the first Master Plan on ASEAN Connectivity.
+He restructured the economic bureaus in the ASEAN Secretariat to establish an integrated AEC Department to implement the AEC Blueprint effectively.
+He introduced the concept of integration compliance surveillance.
+He set up the ASEAN Integration Monitoring Office (AIMO) to undertake surveillance that assists ASEAN members in meeting the targets and timelines set under the AEC Blueprint.
+He worked with the Secretaries-General of ASEAN to establish the Economic Research Institute for ASEAN and East Asia (ERIA) to support the think-thank work needed for ASEAN economic integration and East Asia finance and economic cooperation.

-Nathan was at the forefront in conceptualising and implementing the ASEAN+3 and East Asia Summit cooperation and in developing the initial framework for the Regional Comprehensive Economic Partnership (RCEP).
-He also contributed to the drafting of the ASEAN Charter and the Eminent Persons Group (EPG) reports for the future of ASEAN-China and ASEAN-India relations respectively.
+Nathan was at the forefront of conceptualising and implementing the ASEAN+3 and East Asia Summit cooperation and developing the initial framework for the Regional Comprehensive Economic Partnership (RCEP).
+He also contributed to drafting the ASEAN Charter and the Eminent Persons Group (EPG) reports for the future of ASEAN-China and ASEAN-India relations, respectively.

-Nathan transitioned to the private sector in 2012 as the Managing Director Asia Pacific for EAS Strategic Advice, a leading European public affairs consultancy.
-He managed a number of global clients and trade associations while working in EAS.
-In 2015, he joined Eli Lilly/Elanco as its Director for Market Access, ASEAN and subsequently assumed the posts of Regional Director and Senior Director for Public Policy and Government Affairs, Asia until he left the company in Dec 2019 to set up his own consultancy.
+Nathan transitioned to the private sector in 2012 as the Managing Director of Asia Pacific for EAS Strategic Advice, a leading European public affairs consultancy.
+He managed several global clients and trade associations while working in EAS.
+In 2015, he joined Eli Lilly/Elanco as its Director for Market Access, ASEAN.
+Subsequently, he assumed the Regional Director and Senior Director for Public Policy and Government Affairs – Asia posts until he left the company in September 2019 to set up his own consultancy.

-Prior to his stint in ASEAN, EAS and Eli Lilly/Elanco, he was with the Ministry of Defence of Singapore as a Staff Officer from 1989-1995.
+Before his stint in ASEAN, EAS and Eli Lilly/Elanco, he was a Staff Officer with the Ministry of Defence of Singapore from 1989-1995.

 Nathan received several awards and commendations in his career.
 For his work in ASEAN, he was conferred the NUS Lee Kuan Yew School of Public Policy Outstanding Alumni Award in 2011 and the Sahametrey Medal(Commander Class) from the Government of Cambodia in 2012.
 He also received in 2013 the PublicAffairsAsia Magazine’s Gold Standard Award for Professional Excellence for his pioneering work in government affairs in emerging Asia.

-He writes on ASEAN and Asia issues which are covered in local, regional and international news.
-He has authored books and contributed chapters to books related to ASEAN and Asia.
+He writes on the issues of ASEAN and Asia in local, regional and international news.
+In addition, he has authored books and contributed chapters to books related to ASEAN and Asia.